ordina-jworks/ordina-jworks.github.io/_posts/2019-09-30-experience-agile-2019.md

 - Intent based leadership - as coined by D.Marquet - helps you to move authority where the information is available.
 It is about designing an environment where people give intent to each other and they feel valued and proud of their work.
 It is about actively giving control to people who maintain the information so they can make informed decisions.
 - Scrum is disciplined PDCA - the Plan/Do/Check/Act (or Adjust) approach from William Edwards Deming
 - Beware of *failure demand*, which is waste disguised as value for the customer and service excellence.
-- People are spending the best years of their lives in companies.. take up the responsabilty to make is as enjoyable as possible.
+- People are spending the best years of their lives in companies.. take up the responsibility to make is as enjoyable as possible.

 More reading: https://planet-lean.com/introducing-the-toyota-flow-system/